Skip to main content

 Plan out all 52 weeks, and you’ll discover that there are about 5-10 messages that are already slightly decided for you.
 Some weeks are easy to plan ahead because you don’t need to wait until November to think about Christmas.
 You can start planning much earlier.

-2. Schedule
+2. Schedule Your Sermon Prep Time

-3. Start Early
+3. Start Your Sermon Prep Early

-4. Freedom Area
+4. Designate Your Freedom Area

-5. Focused Time
+5. Choose a Focus Time

 Your focused hours exist to let you work on your message.
 Everything else submits to that.
-Or else, Saturday, you’ll be finalizing your sermon.
+Or else, on Saturday, you’ll be finalizing your sermon.

-7. Percolate and Marinate
+7. Allow Yourself to Percolate and Marinate

 Dr Leonard Sweet says, “The more you marinate your mind and soak your soul in the Scriptures, the more the Word becomes your words – the more its words become part of the warp and woof of your life, including your unique phrasings and idioms.”